 Critical service areas or community lifelines refer to indispensable services that enable continuous operation of critical business and government functions in the wake of a disaster event, and are essential to human health and safety, or economic security.
-In order to best address unmet mitigation needs impacting emergency response and critical service areas, a quantitative analysis of significant potential impacts and risks of hazards affecting the following seven critical service areas listed below.
+In order to best address unmet mitigation needs impacting emergency response and critical service areas, the state completed a quantitative analysis of significant potential impacts and risks of hazards affecting the following seven critical service areas listed below.
+In addition, note that these critical service areas are interdependent, and impacts in one service area are likely to result in cascading impacts across others.

 - 1. Safety and security

-- 2. Food, water, shelter
+- 2. Food, water, shelter, waste/sanitation

 - 3. Health/medical

-- 4. Energy
+- 4. Energy (power and fuel)

 - 5. Communications

 - 6. Transportation

-- 7. Hazardous material
+- 7. Hazardous material management